CashMello/query_rewrite/README.md

 The system prompt can be customized by modifying the `PROMPTS["query_rewrite"]` in `prompt.py` or passing a different string when initializing the `QueryRewriter`.

-## Error Handling

-The module includes built-in error handling:

-- If JSON parsing fails, it falls back to line-based parsing
-- If all parsing fails and `fallback_on_error=True` (default), it returns the original query
-- Errors are logged with a warning message

 ## Methods

 ### `QueryRewriter.rewrite(query: str, max_variations: int = 3, fallback_on_error: bool = True) -> List[str]`